 My name is Cassandra and I’m an educator and writer.
 In 2003 I moved to the Hudson Valley to pursue my dream of living a simpler life.
 Ten years later, after many false starts and dead-ends, I finally got the opportunity to make my dream a reality.

-Today I live completely off-grid in a tiny house that was built for me by my partner and his friends.
+Today I live completely off-grid in a tiny house that was built for me by my partner and our friends.
 I decided to start blogging about my experiences so that I could share my story with others who may be thinking about taking a similar journey.

 In this blog I write about my self-discoveries with regard to what its like to try and live a more sustainable existence in a world that isn’t ready to do the same.
 I write about how living tiny and off-grid has influenced my art and my teaching.
 And I write about the challenge of promoting/creating culturally diverse spaces in sustainable communities – the majority of which tend to be overwhelmingly white and upper middle class.